The Physical Reality of the Digital World

-In his novel The Name of the Rose, Umberto Eco describes the organization, preservation of data, and access to knowledge seven centuries ago in the library of an abbey, which would eventually burn down, destroying the work of the copyist monks, the first artisans of redundancy before the invention of printing and then computing.
+In his novel *The Name of the Rose*, Umberto Eco describes the organization, preservation, and access to knowledge seven centuries ago in an abbey library, which would eventually burn down, destroying the work of the monk scribes—the first practitioners of redundancy before the invention of the printing press and later of computers.

 Michel Robert, University of Montpellier